vesparny/statty/README.md

 Use the inspect prop during development to track state changes.

-`Statty` comes with a default logger inspired by redux-logger.
+`statty` comes with a default logger inspired by redux-logger.

 ```jsx
 <Provider